liuwuliuyun/tf-mcp-server/docs/tflint-integration.md

 ### Preparing a Workspace

 Save your Terraform configuration to a workspace directory that the server can access.
-You can create the folder manually, generate it with `run_terraform_command`, or reuse aztfexport output.
+Create the folder manually or reuse aztfexport output.

 ```
 terraform-project/